BaiYunpeng1949/hierarchical-resource-rational-reader/README.md

 ---
 ## 6. Reproduction
 Details could be found in specific branches.
-I will merge them to here soon.
+We will merge them to here by 15 Feb 2026.